Biomass of polar cod in the Barents Sea (Boreogadus saida)

 What is being monitored?

-The biomass of polar cod is monitored using acoustics and trawling during the yearly Norwegian-Russian Ecosystem Cruise in the Barents Sea.
+The biomass of polar cod is monitored using acoustics and trawling during the annual Norwegian-Russian Ecosystem Survey in the Barents Sea.

-The cruise samples data along transects, typically evenly distributed over the Barents Sea, but the entire distribution area of the species is not covered in the north.
+The survey follows transects which are evenly distributed over the Barents Sea, but the entire distribution area of the polar cod stock is not covered, in particular the stock distribution stretches further north.

 There are several sources of uncertainty with this method, both connected to the actual measurement, detection, interpretation, converting from acoustics to biomass and the degree of coverage.
-A description of this uncertainty for herring in Norwegian waters is found in Løland et al., 2007.
+A summary of such uncertainty for equivalent surveying of herring in Norwegian waters is found in Løland et al., 2007.

 A fundamental prerequisite for attaining a total estimate for the stock is that the entire distribution area is covered.
 This is not the case for polar cod in the Barents Sea, and hence the estimate is valid only for the part of the stock present in the Barents Sea during autumn.